-Originally built as the Cork and Limerick Savings Bank; now after a series of bank amalgamations, the Permanent TSB Bank.
+Originally built as the Limerick Savings Bank; now after a series of bank amalgamations and closures, Sarsfield Credit Union.
 This is one of the finest small buildings in Ireland in a neo-classical style.
 The façade with four Doric columns with fluted shafts presents an austere sense of solidity – essential in a bank.
 It was commissioned in 1839 from W.H.
 Owen although it was built by Sir Thomas Newenham Deane.